-The Accounts and Audit (England) Regulations 2011 require every local authority to maintain an adequate and effective internal audit.
-The provision of this service is delegated to the Borough Treasurer with six monthly assurance statements being reported to the Governance and Audit Committee.
+The Accounts and Audit Regulations 2003 (amended 2006) require every local authority to maintain an adequate and effective internal audit.
+The provision of this service is delegated to the Borough Treasurer with six monthly assurance statements being reported to the Audit Committee.